medcomdk/dk-medcom-xds-metadata/input/pagecontent/index.md

 # Terminology for XDS Metadata
 This Implementation Guide (IG) is a FHIR representation of the [ValueSets in defined in the IHE-XDS metadata](https://svn.medcom.dk/svn/releases/Standarder/IHE/OID/).
 The ValueSets are used to define the allowed codes for a coded element in the metadata standard.
 A FHIR representation of the submission of [IHE-XDS metadata standard](https://svn.medcom.dk/svn/releases/Standarder/IHE/DK_profil_metadata/) has also been developed using the FHIR resource DocumentReference.
 The [profile MedComDocumentReference](https://build.fhir.org/ig/medcomdk/dk-medcom-document/StructureDefinition-medcom-documentreference.html) includes bindings to the ValueSets in this IG.

-> Note: The [IHE-XDS metadata standard](https://svn.medcom.dk/svn/releases/Standarder/IHE/DK_profil_metadata/) and [IHE-XDS metadata ValueSets](https://svn.medcom.dk/svn/releases/Standarder/IHE/OID/) are currently the officially valid representations of the Danish XDS MetaData Standard and its allowed metadata and codes, respectively.
+The [IHE-XDS metadata standard](https://svn.medcom.dk/svn/releases/Standarder/IHE/DK_profil_metadata/) and [IHE-XDS metadata ValueSets](https://svn.medcom.dk/svn/releases/Standarder/IHE/OID/) are currently the officially valid representations of the Danish XDS MetaData Standard and its allowed metadata and codes, respectively.

+> Please notice: This IG is published as trial use.
+This version is published to support metadata of the document standard ConditionList.
+Therefore, only generic ValueSets and specific ValueSets for that standard is included, and more ValueSets should be expected to be included.

 ## Content
 This IG includes ValueSets used in the MedComDocumentReference profile.
 Further, it includes relevant CodeSystems defined by MedCom.